Hevreh Ensemble

 Then, there have been the challenging times: Carrying our instruments up five steep flights of stairs.
 Lodgings where the air was thick with the smoke of people partying until 4 AM.
 Attempting (with limited success) to drive an equipment van through the narrow, winding streets of Amsterdam... which were packed with crowds in town for the Amsterdam Marathon!
 Being trapped on a packed train under piles of instruments and equipment.
 Finding ourselves on the wrong section of the train heading to Krakow and running wildly through the train with all of our instruments and a full-sized keyboard!
 But at the end of the day, the group that can laugh at their troubles together is the group that stays together!
 Good friendship makes for good music, and great stories.

-All Members
+Our Members

 Jeff Adler